solosage1/anyprice-oracle/EIP.md

 * **Direct On-Chain Oracle vs Cross-Chain:** Using a direct oracle (like Chainlink on L2) might cost ~50k gas per update (paying for an aggregator contract to store a value).
 An ERC-76xx cross-chain update would incur gas on L1 to dispatch and on L2 to execute.
-For example, dispatching via the Optimism messenger involves writing an event on L1 (cost depends on event data size and storage of nonce).
-A simple estimation: if an Optimism L1→L2 message contains ~3 words of data, the L1 cost might be ~ (event emit 5k + 3 storage slots ~3*20k) ≈ 65k gas, plus the 1,600 calldata gas, so ~67k gas on L1.
+For example, dispatching via the Optimism messenger, the L1 execution cost for `sendMessage` (which involves one SSTORE for the nonce and a LOG, not three fresh storage slots per message) is typically around 41-47k gas before calldata (based on Bedrock tracer numbers, e.g., transaction `0x6f61d79a5a7851f7e53737000ac642dd21900b6561a44871a41094021689f6e7` on OP-Mainnet).
+To this, calldata gas must be added.
+So, the L1 cost might be in the range of ≈ 45k (average execution) + calldata gas (e.g., 1,200-1,600 gas as estimated above), resulting in an L1 cost of around 46,200-46,600 gas.
+Let's use ~47k gas for L1 execution cost in subsequent estimations.
 The L2 execution might cost ~25k gas to verify sender and store the value.
-Total ~92k gas plus the overhead of including the L1 transaction in a batch (amortized across many txs).
+Total (L1+L2 execution) ~72k gas plus the overhead of including the L1 transaction in a batch (amortized across many txs).
 * **Optimistic vs ZK Rollup:** On a ZK rollup (if a similar mechanism were used), there's no 7-day delay but proving might add cost.
 However, ERC-76xx as a standard doesn't mandate the rollup type.
 If used on